Public Visitation

 Our collections are used for the education of the community and school groups.
 We currently have 3 categories for collections:

-Living Collections- Collections consisting of living animals occupying our aquaria that are used for educational programs and research.
+Living Collections: Collections of living animals occupying our aquaria used for educational programs and research.
 It is intended for the organisms here to be cared for in alignment with the Association of Zoos and Aquariums.
+We collect via our Scientific Collection permit or transfers between other professional institutions.
+We are unable to accept living animal donations.

 Exhibit Collections- This collection is used to exhibit displays and educational programs.
-It is comprised of objects used in research as well as those documenting the aspects of maritime history, marine science, and terrestrial ecology.
+It comprises objects used in research and those documenting aspects of maritime history, marine science, and terrestrial ecology.
 It is intended that objects in this collection are preserved and maintained for an elongated amount of time.

 Teaching Collections- This collection consists of objects used in educational programs, hands-on demonstrations, or as component parts to repair or create facsimile artifacts.
 It is not intended that items in this collection are preserved.

-Live animals, animal parts, or artifacts have stipulations when it comes to accepting them as donations.
-The California Department of Fish and Wildlife (CDFW) and National Oceanic and Atmospheric Administration (NMFS) have regulations that we, as a scientific institution, must abide by.
+Animal parts, or artifacts have stipulations when it comes to accepting them as donations.
+The California Department of Fish and Wildlife (CDFW) and National Oceanic and Atmospheric Administration (NOAA) have regulations that we, as a scientific institution, must abide by.
 These conditions correspond with the Marine Mammal Act of 1972, the Endangered Species Act of 1973, protected state and federal lands and coastal areas, and state-protected species.

 ANY bird parts, bones, feathers, or otherwise, cannot be accepted at this time.